Universal Fingerprinting: Capacity and Random-Coding Exponents: Proof of Lemma

 where the probability is taken with respect to $M_\sfK, \bS, V$.
 For any $\bx_\sfK \in \calE$, $x_\sfK \in \calX^K$, $y \in \calY$, if $\by$ is generated conditionally i.i.d. $p_{Y|X_\sfK}$, the random variable $p_{\by|\bx_\sfK}(y|x_\sfK)$ converges in probability to $p_{Y|X_\sfK}(y|x^K)$ as $N \to \infty$.
 Hence

 for any $N > N_0(\epsilon)$.
 Combining (\ref{eq:good-xK}) and (\ref{eq:good-yxK}), we obtain (\ref{eq:p-ptilde}).

 A lower bound on error probability is obtained when a helper provides some information to the decoder.
-Assume the constraint on the coalition is slightly relaxed so that they are allowed to produce pirated copies that violate the requirement $p_{\by|\bx_\sfK} \in \scrW_K^{\epsilon}(p_{\bx_\calK})$ with probability at most $\epsilon$, as in (\ref{eq:p-ptilde}), but also that the helper reveals the entire coalition to the decoder in this event.
+Assume the constraint on the coalition is slightly relaxed so that they are allowed to produce pirated copies that violate the constraint $p_{\by|\bx_\sfK} \in \scrW_K^{\epsilon}(p_{\bx_\calK})$ with probability at most $\epsilon$, as in (\ref{eq:p-ptilde}).
+In this event, the helper reveals the entire coalition to the decoder.
 This contributes at most $\epsilon KNR$ bits of information to the decoder and does not increase the decoder's error probability.
 Hence

 Combining this inequality with (\ref{eq:WKeps}) establishes (\ref{eq:memoryless-LB}). $\Box$